elijahjibben/wynncraft-rekindled-modpack/README.md

 ## Installation

-**IMPORTANT NOTE:** Due to filesize limitations on Modrinth, the Bobby config folder is hosted on the [GitHub releases page.](https://github.com/elijahjibben/wynncraft-rekindled-modpack/releases) For instructions to install it, please review the installation guide:
+**IMPORTANT NOTE:** Due to filesize limitations on Modrinth, the Bobby config folder is hosted on the [GitHub releases page.](https://github.com/elijahjibben/wynncraft-rekindled-modpack/releases) For instructions to install it, please review the installation guide.\
+**Common Issues**\
+-**Crashing**\
+Minecraft 1.21 is the first verion to use Java 21.
+If you experience a crash, make sure you are using Java 21.\
+-**Menu is Glitch/Clipping**\
+This is an common issue when first starting the pack.
+Try pressing CTRL + Alt + R to reload the menu.
+Unfortunately, in some scenarios it is impossible to fix this.

 <details>
 <summary>Installation Guide</summary>